It is my wish that I with pen in hand,

 Devote my waning minutes to your grace;

-That those who come to read in late times span,
+That those read in ages yet to span,

-May share the wonders of your sainted face.
+May know the wonders of your sainted face.

 Yes, paintings may ensconce the outward glow,